dbt-labs/docs.getdbt.com/website/docs/tutorial/using-jinja.md

 If you'd like to work through this query, add [this CSV](https://github.com/dbt-labs/jaffle_shop/blob/core-v1.0.0/seeds/raw_payments.csv) to the `seeds/` folder of your dbt project, and then execute `dbt seed`.

-While working through the steps of this model, we recommend that you have your compiled SQL open as well, to check what your Jinja compiles to.
+While working through the steps of this <Term id="model" />, we recommend that you have your compiled SQL open as well, to check what your Jinja compiles to.
 To do this:
 * **Using dbt Cloud:** Click the compile button to see the compiled SQL in the right hand pane
 * **Using the dbt CLI:** Run `dbt compile` from the command line.
 Then open the compiled SQL file in the `target/compiled/{project name}/` directory.
 Use a split screen in your code editor to keep both files open at once.